Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Input-Output Fields and Spectra

 In \figref{fig:non_ohmic_spectra}(a,b), we present subohmic reflection spectra, utilizing the same parameters as those used in panels (a) and (c) of \figref{fig:ohmic_spectra}, respectively.
 Similarly, \figref{fig:non_ohmic_spectra}(c,d) displays superohmic reflection spectra for the corresponding parameter set.
 In the subohmic spectra, we observe a broadening of the full width at half maximum (FWHM) for the lower polariton and a narrowing for the upper polariton compared to the ohmic case.
 This behavior arises from the frequency-dependent scaling of the damping, $\gamma_j(\omega) = \gamma_{0j} / \sqrt{\abs{\omega}}$, which amplifies losses at low frequencies while reducing them at high frequencies.
 Conversely, in the superohmic case, characterized by $\gamma_j(\omega) = \gamma_{0j} \sqrt{\abs{\omega}}$, losses are enhanced at high frequencies and suppressed at low frequencies.
 This behavior is particularly evident in the insets near the critical point shown in \figref{fig:non_ohmic_spectra}(a,c), especially when compared to the inset of \figref{fig:ohmic_spectra}(a) for the ohmic bath.
-The range of all three insets is the same to better highlight the differences in spectral characteristics. \figuref{fig:non_ohmic_spectra}(e,f) display 1D lower polariton spectra for coupling strengths close to the critical point, showing the differences between various baths both below (e) and above (f) the QPT.
+The range of all three insets is the same to better highlight the differences in spectral characteristics. \figuref{fig:non_ohmic_spectra_vertical_cuts}(a,b) display 1D lower polariton spectra for coupling strengths close to the critical point, showing the differences between various baths both (a) below and (b) above the QPT.
 The most notable difference lies in the distinct lineshapes between different baths, which cannot be solely attributed to variations in FWHM.
 Instead, it directly arises from the frequency dependence of $\gamma_j (\omega)$, leading to a highly asymmetric Lorentzian behavior.
-To better illustrate this feature, the damping rates in \figuref{fig:non_ohmic_spectra}(e,f) have been deliberately chosen to differ across cases.
-Specifically, the values of $\gamma_{0j}$ for the different baths have been adjusted so that the damping rates evaluated at the lower eigenfrequency, i.e. $\gamma_j (\Omega_-)$, are all equal for specific coupling strengths near the critical point ($g = 0.495$ and $g = 0.505$ for the normal and superradiant phases, respectively, corresponding to the blue lines).
+To better emphasize this feature, the damping rates in \figuref{fig:non_ohmic_spectra_vertical_cuts}(a,b) have been deliberately chosen to differ across the illustrated examples.
+Specifically, the values of $\gamma_{0j}$ for the different baths have been adjusted so that the damping rates evaluated at the lower eigenfrequency, \textit{i.e.}, $\gamma_j (\Omega_-)$, are all equal for specific coupling strengths near the critical point ($g = 0.495$ and $g = 0.505$ for the normal and superradiant phases, respectively, corresponding to the blue lines).
 This ensures a fair comparison of the spectral asymmetry originating from the frequency dependence of the damping rates.